 - A minimum 2.2 double honours (level 8) degree in which any of the above disciplines constitute between 20% and 49% of the degree content and the applicant has a 2.2 grade in that component of the overall degree;

 - A primary degree in any other discipline and have at least 5 years' relevant work experience.
 This is done through the Maynooth University Procedure for Non-Standard Entrants and Recognition of Prior Experiential Learning.

-Minimum English language requirements: IELTS: 6.5 overall score or equivalent.
-Please visit Maynooth University International Office website for further information about English language and other requirements for international students.
-The requirements specified are applicable for both EU and non-EU international applicants.
+Minimum English language requirements: please visit Maynooth University International Office website for information about English language tests accepted and required scores.
+The requirements specified are applicable for both EU and non-EU applicants.

-National University of Ireland Maynooth’s TOEFL code is 8850
+National University of Ireland Maynooths TOEFL code is 8850

-The following information should be forwarded to PAC, 1 Courthouse Square, Galway or uploaded to your online application form:
+The following information must be uploaded to your online application form:

 Certified copies of all official transcripts of results for all non-Maynooth University qualifications listed MUST accompany the application.
 Failure to do so will delay your application being processed.
-Non-Maynooth University students are asked to provide two academic references and a copy of birth certificate or valid passport.
+Non-Maynooth University students are asked to provide two academic references and a copy of their birth certificate or valid passport.

 Helpful information and guides to making an application, uploading documents, and accepting an offer are available at this link: How to apply.